cellardoorsoftware/cellardoorsoftware.github.io/index.md

 ## An Idea is Born

 My son, Alex, had been asking me for a skateboard for months.
 We told him that if he saved half the cost of a skateboard, we'd pitch in the other half.

-Needless to say, I'm writing this with a foot that's broken in 3 places from skateboard.
+Needless to say, I'm writing this with a foot that's broken in 3 places from skateboarding.

 But somewhere in between, a bond with my son was formed, a passion was reignited, and an app idea became reality.

-I'm still working hard nights and weekends to get the beta ready, but here a screenshot of the app in development.

 Say hello to `sesh`!!